d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 manipulation.
 This set contains in particular transformation rules dedicated to the reduction process based on &alpha;-conversion, &beta;-reduction and &eta;-conversion.

-The &alpha;-conversion allow bound any variable name to be changed.
+The &alpha;-conversion allow bound variable names to be changed.
 The &beta;-reduction explains the application in terms of substitution.
 Finally the &eta;-conversion stated &lambda;x.(f x) &Leftrightarrow; f whenever x does not appear free in f.

 ## Defining Functions

-In Swift a function is defined by a name, a set of named arguments and a returned type.
+In Swift a function is defined by a name, a set of **named** arguments and a returned type.
 For instance we can simply define the addition with the following function `add`.

 ```Swift